riehlegroup/product-model-toolkit/pkg/client/plugin/README.md

 ```
 #### Registry hostname

-If you don't specify the registry hostname in the image name, then Docker's local file system will be searched for that image.
+If you don't specify the registry hostname in the image name, Docker's local file system will be searched for that image.

 #### Troubleshooting